QuickBooks Blog

 A graphic showcases the things to consider when outsourcing payroll.

-1. Decide your budget: As with all things in the business world, it’s a good idea to have a budget before committing.
+As with all things in the business world, it’s a good idea to have a budget before committing.
 The great news is that full-service payroll outsourcing doesn’t have to be expensive.
-You can get started for as little as $22.50 per month.
-Chances are, that’s a fraction of the cost of the time you might spend on payroll if you’re doing it yourself.
+Chances are, it’s a fraction of the cost of the time you might spend on payroll if you’re doing it yourself.

 By following these four steps, you can start reaping the benefits of payroll outsourcing and spend your time focusing on other important aspects of your small business.